samplics-org/samplics/docs/source/index.rst

 In large scale surveys, often complex random mechanisms are used to select samples.
-Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *Samplics* implements a set of sampling techniques for complex survey designs.
+Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations. *samplics* implements a set of sampling techniques for complex survey designs.

 **Sampling.** Since the full population cannot be observed, a sample is selected to estimate population parameters of interest.
 The assumption is that the sample is representative of the population for the characteristics of interest.
-The sample size calculation and selection methods in Samplics are:
+The sample size calculation and selection methods in *samplics* are:

 * Sample size calculation and allocation: Wald and Fleiss methods for proportions.
 * Equal probability of selection: simple random sampling (SRS) and systematic selection (SYS)